la2050/challenge/faqs.markdown

 <summary markdown="1">
 ## We are a small organization with a small social media following.
 How can we compete with larger organizations in voting?
 </summary>
-In general, we've seen both small and large organizations do well in the voting stage.
-It's less about the size of your list, and more about knowing how to correctly engage the audience you do have.
+In general, we’ve seen both small and large organizations do well in the voting stage.
+It’s less about the size of your list, and more about knowing how to correctly engage the audience you do have.
 If you do get to the voting stage, we provide EVERY finalist with a GOTV guide full of social media copy, graphics, and ideas for engaging your network.
-You don't need a large social media following to win votes.
-Ultimately, we've found that social media is only a small contributor to the outcome of voting.
+Ultimately, we’ve found that social media is only a small contributor to the outcome of voting and that you don’t need a massive following to do well in the voting period.

 </details>